SARABI MAISHA MAGIC PLUS SEASON 1 EPISODE 70

 The Winner

-The LG OLED evo C6 takes the crown for its unmatched picture quality, gaming prowess, and versatility, making it the better choice for Kenyan buyers seeking a premium TV experience in 2025.
-The Samsung Crystal UHD 4K Ultra is a strong alternative for budget shoppers or those prioritizing affordability and durability, but it significantly lags in performance.
-Choose based on your budget, room lighting, and viewing priorities in your Kenyan home.
+The LG NanoCell 90 Series takes the crown for its superior color performance, gaming features, and versatility, making it the better choice for most buyers seeking a mid-range 4K TV in 2025.
+However, the Samsung Crystal UHD 6-Series is a strong contender for those prioritizing affordability and dark-room performance.
+Choose based on your budget, viewing environment, and usage priorities to find the perfect TV.

 Picture Quality Comparison